[ sarray | script | sequence | segment | (ICM)-shell | site | skin | sln | stack | stick | string | Svariable | Factor | Slide | surface area ]

 The properties of stack conformations are either set by the search procedure or can

-be manually set with the set stack energy|number|all|align Array commands.
+set stack energy|number|all|align Array commands.

 The maximal number of stack conformations is determined by the mnconf parameter.